-The District has several halls that were historically built to accommodate large-scale functions.
-Apart from The Pines Beach/Kairaki Community Hall, currently under construction, it is not anticipated that there will be any need for more facilities of this kind to address growth.
+The District has several halls that were historically built to accommodate large-scale functions including the recently completed The Pines Beach/Kairaki Community Hall.
+It is not anticipated that there will be any need for more facilities of this kind to address growth.
 However, the interests of people have changed over time and there is a need for small to medium sized spaces that can accommodate a range of needs and groups.